benevolenttech/btek.cc/_posts/2017-02-01-how-to-write-content-worth-sharing.md

 ---

-In this third of our SEO primer series, we cover the highest impact strategies to attract more people to your site.
+In this fourth of our SEO primer series, we cover the highest impact strategies to attract more people to your site.

 1. What is SEO? (coming soon)
 2. Make your site search engine friendly
-3. Plan your content (coming soon)
+3. Plan your content
 4. **Write content worth sharing &lt;– you are here**
 5. Encourage sharing (coming soon)
 6. Advertise on a budget (coming soon)